 An important part of manorial administration was the manor court, a periodic meeting of the tenants, presided over by the Lord of the manor or his steward.
 The purpose of the court was to administer the agriculture of the manor, the Lord’s and tenants’ rights and duties, and to resolve disputes between tenants.
 Over succeeding centuries, many of these manor communities grew into villages and towns.
 The important historical role of the manor has largely been overlooked, but manors, and their Lords, were the seeds of many important English towns and villages.

 “These are William’s lands…” Norman lands were part of the British Crown domains until 1801 when they dropped their French claims.
-The present Queen of England is the Duke of Normandy and is regarded as such on the Channel Islands.
+The present Queen of England is the Duke of Normandy and is regarded as such by her subjects on the Channel Islands.
 The invasion of Normandy in 1944 is referred to as the liberation of William lands on inscriptions* in Normandy commemorating the Allied invasion of June 6th, 1944.
 William himself died Sept.
 9, 1087.

 “The conquered have now come to reclaim the lands of the Conqueror”*